nexus-xyz/nexus-cli/README.md

 curl https://cli.nexus.xyz/ | sh
 ```

-**Note:** This script automatically installs Rust if you don’t have it and prompts for Terms of Use in an interactive shell.
+**Note:** This script automatically installs Rust if you don't have it and prompts for Terms of Use in an interactive shell.

-Alternatively, if you’ve already downloaded `install.sh`:
+Alternatively, if you've already downloaded `install.sh`:

 ```bash
 ./install.sh